Hoang-Viet-Anh/music-advisor/README.md

 # Music Advisor
 JetBrains Academy.
 Project: Music Advisor.</br></br>
-Second stage.
+Third stage.
 In this stage implemented simple functionality to read</br>
-user input and provide information at the user's request.</br></br>
+user input and provide information at the user's request.</br>
+Added authentication user by spotify(getting access token).</br></br>
 >1. featured — a list of Spotify-featured playlists with their links</br>
 > fetched from API;</br>
 >2. new — a list of new albums with artists and links on Spotify;</br>